surifirstpin/biplus_documentation/docs/Dashboard.md

 -   **Info**  summary information of the dashboard created.

-- **Privacy**  using privacy option you can save the dashboard in any of the 3 following sections.
+- **Privacy**  you can save the report in any one of the following privacy option.

   -   **Private ()**  Dashboard saved in private section and accessed by the user itself.